NuGet/docs.microsoft.com-nuget/docs/reference/Package-Versioning.md

 When using the PackageReference format, NuGet also supports using a wildcard notation, \*, for Major, Minor, Patch, and pre-release suffix parts of the number.
 Wildcards are not supported with the `packages.config` format.

 > [!Note]
-> Pre-release versions are not included when resolving version ranges.
-Pre-release versions *are* included when using a wildcard (\*).
-The version range *[1.0,2.0]*, for example, does not include 2.0-beta, but the wildcard notation _2.0-*_ does.
-See [issue 912](https://github.com/NuGet/Home/issues/912) for further discussion on pre-release wildcards.
+> Version ranges in PackageReference include pre-release versions.
+By design, floating versions do not resolve prerelease versions unless opted into.
+For the status of the related feature request, see [issue 6434](https://github.com/NuGet/Home/issues/6434#issuecomment-358782297).

 ### Examples